yokolet/yokolet.github.com/_posts/2017-06-04-construct-binary-tree.md

 Sometime, creating a string from binary tree is called *serialize*.
 On the contrary, constructing binary tree is sometime called *deserialize*.

+Next to the string, another language independent form would be an array of intergers.
+There are some differences to treat integers among programming languages.
+However, still, integers are common to all.

 A way to serialize the binary tree is not unique.
-A question may allow me to choose my favorit style.
+Occasionally, a question allows me to choose my favorit style.
-Such sort of questions test a result using a pair of serialization and deserialization.

 As far as I learned, there are a few typical styles: string with parens, string with markers, combination of preorder/inorder or inorder/postorder.